boringprotocol/docs/docs/next-features.md

 - Staking and NFT's
 - Add network metrics

 Post anything you'd like to see in our Discord.
-Your patience is appreciated
+Your patience is appreciated.

 ---